 Betaine HCL is used in situations where the level of stomach acid has dropped so low that it becomes necessary for someone to take supplemental hydrochloric acid for a period of time until the stomach can begin to create enough on its own.
 There is a very specific way to take Betaine HCL correctly, so I will refer you to the guide created by the smart people at SCD Lifestyle.
 Eventually as the stomach acid level begins to come back to normal, use of Betaine HCL can be phased out and replaced with ACV and/or bitters.

 The only time bitters, ACV, or Betaine HCL is contraindicated is if there is an active ulcer or something worse, like Barrett's esophagus.
-If this is the case, then the first step is to start with soothing demulcent herbs like marshmallow root and aloe, and resins like in calendula and rose tea.
+If this is the case, then the first step is to start with soothing demulcent herbs like marshmallow root, aloe gel, calendula tea, or DGL (deglycyrrhizinated licorice) tablets.
 These herbs will help coat, sooth and heal the tissue in the stomach and esophagus so that later on it will be safer to increase the level of stomach acid back to normal.
 If there is an ulcer that may be caused by a pathogen (many are), such as H. pylori, a two-week course of goldenseal tincture may be indicated to kill the bacteria and heal the tissue.
 Calendula is also antimicrobial, and is especially helpful in this situation as well.
 Ulcers and bleeding of the stomach and lower GI can also be caused by frequent and prolonged use of NSAIDs (ibuprofen, aspirin, etc.), which degrade the mucosal lining of the GI tract.
 Therefore, it is advised to reduce or stop use of NSAIDs before trying to rebalance the stomach acid with one of these three methods.

 Antacids and PPIs are overused and can be dangerous when misused.
 If you or someone you know is on an antacid or PPI long term or frequently, please consider the unnecessary harm that is being done to the entire body with these drugs.
 Reflux is not an inherent part of CF, it is simply caused by the co-factors of a CF lifestyle.
 You can prevent developing reflux by ensuring that your level of stomach acid is always robust and healthy.
 There are a number of studies out there linking stomach acid-lowering drugs to many different health issues, so I suggest you search pubmed.gov to find out more.
 If you end up making the transition off of PPIs/antacids, I would love to hear how you did it and how it went for you.